-J K Rowling Fast Facts
+J K Rowling Fast Facts | CNN

 1991-1993 - Teaches English in Portugal.

-1994 - On public assistance and living in Edinburgh, Scotland, she writes "Harry Potter and the Philosophers' Stone" in coffeehouses while her daughter naps.
+1994 - On public assistance and living in Edinburgh, Scotland, she writes “Harry Potter and the Philosopher’s Stone” in coffeehouses while her daughter naps.

-September 1998 - "Harry Potter and the Sorcerer's Stone" (US title) is published.

-June 2, 1999 - The second book in the series, "Harry Potter and the Chamber of Secrets," is released in the United States.
-It was published in the United Kingdom on July 2, 1998.
+July 2, 1998 - The second book in the series, “Harry Potter and the Chamber of Secrets,” is published in the United Kingdom.
+It comes out June 2, 1999, in the United States.

-September 9, 1999 - The third book, "Harry Potter and the Prisoner of Azkaban," is published in the United States.
-It was released in the UK on July 8, 1999.
+July 8, 1999 - The third book, “Harry Potter and the Prisoner of Azkaban,” is published in the United Kingdom.
+It comes out September 8, 1999, in the United States.

 1999 - Scholastic, the American publisher of the Harry Potter series, is sued by Nancy Stouffer on grounds of trademark infringement.
 Stouffer claims elements from the Harry Potter series were taken from her 1984 book “The Legend of Rah and the Muggles.”